 My favourite dog-friendly beach near Exmouth is Bundegi Beach.
 This beach is about 10 minutes drive north of Exmouth itself, up towards the tip of the cape.
 This beach is just inside the gulf, but is still beautifully sandy and offers crystal clear waters for swimming.
 Dogs are allowed off-leash on the beach.

-For further adventures, there’s a recommended snorkelling spot a few kilometres to the south, accessible by kayak.
+For further adventures, there’s a recommended snorkelling spot a few kilometres to the south, accessible by kayak or boat.
 See the signs next to the boat ramp.
 Alternatively, check out the fish hanging around the boat ramp while snorkelling, but don’t expect to see coral here.

 Previously, there was a dog-friendly cafe located right next to the beach, The Beach Shack.
 But unfortunately during late 2023 they closed and relocated to the town centre – see below for more information about their new location, The Shack Exmouth.